Updated October 2022

 Students should investigate how long the college has been in operation, and scan the website and social media channels for positive student reviews and testimonials.
-Peer reviews and industry endorsements are an excellent way to gauge how well the institution treats its students, and prepares them for successful careers after graduation.
+Peer reviews and industry endorsements are an excellent way to gauge how well the institution treats its students and prepares them for successful careers after graduation.

 2. Does the MOA program come with a guaranteed internship?

 The medical office administrator program should definitely include an internship (or practicum).
-Real work experience is vital for applying newly acquired skills, building confidence, making connections—and could even lead to a job offer.
+Real work experience is vital for applying newly acquired skills, building confidence, and making connections—and could even lead to a job offer.
 Look to the website for mention of an internship, and confirm the details with an admissions officer before enrolling.

 3. How experienced is the instructor of the MOA program?

 Students should be looking to learn from an MOA instructor with many years of experience, both in teaching and within the medical community.
-Ideally, the college should offer a website page that lists the credentials and professional expertise of its instructors.
+Ideally, the college should offer a web page that lists the credentials and professional expertise of its instructors.